 How it will work

-This will be a chance to get used to the format of the Zoom sessions and to ask questions about the materials, ensuring you are ready to start in time for the following week.
+This will be a chance to get used to the format of the Zoom sessions, meet the rest of the group, and to ask questions about the materials, ensuring you are ready to start in time for the following week.
 Your box of materials will arrive this week in time for next week's course.

-Mon 19th April / Videos will be sent covering:
+Mon 17th January / Videos will be shared covering:

-Mon 26th April / A video will be sent covering:
+Mon 24th January / A video will be shared covering:

-Mon 3rd May / A video will be sent covering:
+Mon 31st January / A video will be shared covering:

-Mon 10th May / Videos will be sent covering:
+Mon 7th February / Videos will be shared covering:

 *Bonus video: Viscosity printing*